maladon/docs/CONTRIBUTING.md

 # Contributing to Exosite's Documentation

 Thanks for helping make docs better!
-Check out the [Technical Overview](#technical-overview) below for information on how this doc site works and how to use the tools to contribute to it.
+Check out the [Documentation Categories](#documentation-categories) and [Technical Overview](#technical-overview) below for information on how this doc site works and how to use the tools to contribute to it.

 ## Making Small Changes